Skip to content

 WOMEN TRAVEL WISE

-Home / Travel Guides / European Cities That Feel Easy for Solo Travel
+Home / City Guides / Cities in the World That Feel Easy for Solo Travel

-European Cities That Feel Easy for Solo Travel
+Cities in the World That Feel Easy for Solo Travel

-Europe is often where many women begin their solo travel journey — and for good reason.
-But not every European city feels the same when you’re traveling alone.
-Some places welcome you gently.
-Others demand more energy, confidence, or navigation skills than you may want at the beginning.
+When women begin traveling solo, they often start with places that already feel supportive — and for good reason.
+Not every city offers the same experience when you’re on your own.
+Some welcome you gently and let you settle in.
+Others require more energy, confidence, or constant navigation than you may want, especially at the beginning.

-When I think about cities that feel easy for solo travel, I’m not thinking about popularity alone.
-I’m thinking about how quickly I can orient myself, how comfortable I feel moving around, and how supported I feel simply existing there on my own.
+When I think about cities that feel easy to travel solo, I’m not thinking about popularity or trends.
+I’m thinking about how quickly I can find my footing, how natural it feels to move through the city, and whether I feel comfortable simply existing there on my own.

 What “Easy” Really Means When You’re Traveling Alone